davidmacn/ADT-Usage-Exercises/Exercises/Ex1/Readme.md

 2. Activate your class

-## Exercice 1.7 - Create interface from usage
+## Exercise 1.7 - Create interface from usage

 Go to class zcl_exo1_d_####